Health & Baby

 - Grunting.
 The baby makes a little grunting noise at the end of respiration.
 This serves to try to open up blocked airways.

 - Flaring.
-The baby's nostrils flare during breathing, showing increased work effort.
+The baby's nostrils flare during breathing, showing increased effort.

 - Retractions.
 The muscles in the baby's chest (under the ribs) and neck are visibly seen going in and out much more deeply than usual.

 - Cyanosis.
 This means the blood has remained blue and has not gotten sufficient oxygen from the lungs (such as with pneumonia).
 For true cyanosis, the blood all over the body should look blue.
-Check areas that get a lot of blood flow, such as the lips, the vagina of a female, and the tongue.
-Sometimes the hands and feet of newborns turn bluish, but the rest of the body is fine.
-This is not cyanosis, but a common response to changes in temperature.
+Check areas that get a lot of blood flow, such as the lips and the tongue.
+Sometimes, the hands and feet of newborns turn bluish, but the rest of the body is fine.
+This is not cyanosis but a common response to changes in temperature.

 - Poor feeding.
 "Respiratory distress" is often accompanied by a noticeable decrease in feeding intake.

 - Lethargy.
-Your baby's energy level may be markedly decreased if she has a significant lung problem.
+Your baby's energy level may be markedly decreased if they have a significant lung problem.